 The Wailing Ending Explained: A Father's Final Fatal Failure

 One of the best Korean horror movies ever made, 2016's "The Wailing" is a roller coaster ride with enough twists and turns to keep even the most experienced movie watcher guessing.
 Set in the small mountain village of Gokseong, the movie follows bumbling police officer Jong-goo (Kwak Do-won) as he tries to solve the mystery of an infection that causes people to become mentally unwell and kill their loved ones.
-The infection and its effects are horrifying enough, but then Jong-goo's daughter Hyo-jin (Kim Hwan-hee) becomes stricken with the same infection.
-Desperate to save his daughter, Jong-goo will do just about anything, delving into solutions both spiritual and mundane.
+The infection and its effects are horrifying enough, but then Jong-goo's daughter, Hyo-jin (Kim Hwan-hee), becomes sick as well.
+Desperate to save her, Jong-goo will do just about anything, delving into solutions both spiritual and mundane.
 He recruits the help of his friends, co-workers, and a local shaman named Il-gwang (Hwang Jung-min), but it seems like the evil descending on Gokseong is too much for anyone to stop.

 Upsetting in a way that's on par with horror movies like "Hereditary," the ending of "The Wailing" is a horrific tragedy that offers possible explanations for its events without ever confirming them directly.
 It's definitely something seriously spooky and supernatural, but the exact details are up for the audience's interpretation.
 Was the infection a demonic possession, the work of a vengeful ghost, or something else entirely?
 Whatever it is, it's terrifying.